cinnData/MLearning/Examples/[MLE-10] Clustering examples.md

        0.04581248, 0.        , 0.        ])
 ```

-With `.iloc` slection, we can easily create a sub data frame containing only the selected columns.
+With `.iloc` selection, we can easily create a data subframe containing only the selected columns.

 ```
 In [15]: DBX = BX.iloc[:, clf.feature_importances_ > 0]